 A project team member is any individual who contributes to the success of a project.
 Team members can be internal employees, or external hires contracted for temporary work.
 For example, a project manager may need to contract a web designer if they don’t currently have anyone with that skill set onboard.

 Team members are responsible for their contributions and roles as individuals, which vary depending on their title and the project’s needs.
-In short, a team member’s responsibility is to do their assigned tasks effectively and efficiently, communicate progress with managers, and ensure the project is able to move on to the next step in the process.
+In short, a team member’s responsibility is to do their assigned tasks effectively and efficiently, communicate progress with managers, and move to next steps in the project management methodology.

 A business analyst’s role on the project team is to aid the project manager in determining the best course of action.
 Essentially, a business analyst uses his or her skills of interpreting direction and understanding objectives to help keep steer your project in the best direction.

 On the project team, a business analyst is responsible for setting clear boundaries within the scope of the project, and keeping a record of any technical needs.

 Project stakeholders, also referred to as the project sponsors, are individuals who project managers answer to.
 These team players are usually in an upper-management role and had a hand in approving the project as a necessary venture.

 Stakeholders are invested in the progress of a project, as it could affect their bottom line or other business success.

 A stakeholder is responsible for determining the need for the project, and approving the best course of action.
 They also closely monitor progress through reports or data submitted by the project manager.

 Stakeholders ensure all members of the team have what they need to accomplish their goals, and they keep others in the organization up-to-date on project executions.

 Consider an executive stakeholder to be like a “big boss,” whose authority is greater than the project stakeholder.
 It is important for this individual to agree with the proposed project deliverables and objectives.